JAYARAJ2014/tf-lambda-apigw/README.md

 # 19: Making Changes

-Whenever you modify the code the etag (Computed Hash) in the S3 bucket object changes.
+Whenever you modify the code the etag (Basically means entity tag.It is a Computed Hash) in the S3 bucket object changes.
 This will force Terraform to move updated code to the S3 bucket under the same key.
 Example output from `terraform plan`.
 Note that the `~` represents an in-place update.

 ```